Education

 Information Asymmetry Defined

-As middlemen that don’t always need to report their dealings to a higher entity, PBMs function with a level of control and knowledge that creates a significant imbalance known as information asymmetry.
+As middlemen who don’t always need to report their dealings to a higher entity, PBMs function with a level of control and knowledge that creates a significant imbalance known as information asymmetry.
 This imbalance arises when PBMs, wielding their extensive and specialized understanding of pharmaceutical pricing, rebates, and healthcare regulations, maintain a greater insight into the workings of drug costs and benefits management than the employers or health plans they’re supposed to serve.

-This disparity would be fine if PBMs didn’t use it to their own financial advantage, but they do
+This disparity would be fine if PBMs didn’t use it to their own financial advantage, but they do.

 Detecting information asymmetry requires a keen eye and a proactive approach.
 Employers may notice red flags such as contracts filled with confusing jargon and clauses, or they may get vague replies when questioning various cost components.
 Another tell-tale sign is reluctance from the PBM to provide detailed breakdowns of fees, rebates, and drug pricing strategies.